 How Do I Prevent My Dog from Getting This Horrible Disease?

-Fortunately, heartworm prevention is readily available, and is effective at preventing dogs and cats from acquiring heartworm disease.
-Heartworm prevention works by killing juvenile stages of heartworms before they can become adults inside of your dog.
+Fortunately, heartworm prevention is readily available and is effective at preventing dogs and cats from acquiring heartworm disease.
+Heartworm prevention works by killing juvenile stages of heartworms before becoming adults inside your dog.
 Routine programs to control mosquito populations may also be helpful, especially as concern for resistance to heartworm preventative care grows.

 Veterinarian for Treating Heartworm Disease

 Heartworm is a treatable disease, but the damage caused by the heartworms is permanent.
-Patients with heartworm disease are staged based on changes noted in bloodwork and radiographs which show a patient’s heart, vital organs, and blood vessels.
+Patients with heartworm disease are staged based on bloodwork changes and radiographs, which show a patient’s heart, vital organs, and blood vessels.
 Higher class heartworm patients have a poorer prognosis, and treatment carries higher risks of side effects and complications.
-The actual treatment for heartworm disease centers around killing the bacteria inside of the worms, reducing inflammation caused by the worms, and ultimately, killing the worms themselves.
-The American Heartworm Society has established a protocol for treating heartworm positive dogs, and more information can be found on their Website.
+The actual treatment for heartworm disease centers around killing the bacteria inside the worms, reducing inflammation caused by the worms, and ultimately, killing the worms themselves.
+The American Heartworm Society has established a protocol for treating heartworm-positive dogs, and more information can be found on their Website.
 While treatment is extremely effective at eliminating the worms, it does carry the risk of serious side effects and risks.
 For this reason, prevention is vastly superior to treatment.

 A Word about Cats

-Cats can get heartworm disease, though indoor-only cats, are at considerably less risk of exposure to mosquitoes.
+Cats can get heartworm disease, though indoor-only cats are at considerably less risk of exposure to mosquitoes.
 It’s much more common for cats with heartworms to exhibit symptoms than is the case with dogs.
 However, those that do have symptoms tend to be even sicker than their dog counterparts.
-Heartworm prevention for cats does exist, and should be strongly considered for outdoor cats or those who live in high mosquito or high heartworm risk areas.
+Heartworm prevention for cats exists and should be strongly considered for outdoor cats or those who live in high mosquito or high heartworm risk areas.

 Heartworm is a serious disease, and treatment for heartworm infections in dogs is both costly and seriously risky, sometimes resulting in dangerous complications and side effects.
-Of course, it’s better to treat heartworms when they are present, but prevention essential to keeping your dog or at-risk cat safe.
+Of course, it’s better to treat heartworms when present, but prevention is essential to keeping your dog or at-risk cat safe.
 For more information on heartworm disease, or if you have lapsed in your dog’s prevention, I recommend scheduling an appointment with a member of our Veterinary Hospital who can discuss heartworm in more detail, answer any specific questions you have about heartworm and dogs, and of course, test your dog and begin monthly prevention.
 When it comes to keeping your pet safe, an ounce of prevention truly is worth a pound of cure.
-In the case of heartworm disease, this is especially good advice to live by.
+In the case of heartworm disease, this is especially good by which to live.

 Jeffrey Stupine VMD